 GODZone is New Zealand’s only multi-day, non-stop, expedition-style adventure race and it is epic.

 Everyone knows that New Zealand is an adventure playground for adults.
 Well, at GODZone they’ve taken that to the next level.
 This race involves trekking, mountain biking, kayaking and canoeing, all while navigating the mountains and rough terrain.
 The race distance is usually 600kms through the most beautiful landscapes of New Zealand.

 Many people believe that New Zealand is the spiritual home of adventure racing.
 With wilderness at most people’s doorstep and a culture of adventure embedded in the nation’s psyche, it was an easy marriage in the early days of the sport.

-This is labelled as one of the best adventure races in the world, and 2021 looks set to be the biggest one to date.
+This is labelled as one of the best extreme adventure races in the world, and 2022 looks set to be the biggest one to date.
 I expect there will be a lot of buzz around this race after the TV show the World’s Toughest Race.

 Website – GODZone Adventure